gytterberg/technical-interview-prep/REACTO-problems/04-system-design/01-transit-tracker.md

 - Routes
 - Vehicle (bus or traincar)
-- Runs (ie #4567 would be a specific vehile completing a route)
+- Runs (ie #4567 would be a specific vehicle completing a route)
 - Stops
 - GPS locator on each vehicle